Creoles of color: Activism

 With the advantage of having been better educated than the new freedmen, many Creoles of color were active in the struggle for civil rights and served in political office during Reconstruction, helping to bring freedmen into the political system.

 During late Reconstruction, white Democrats regained political control of state legislatures across the former Confederate states by intimidation of blacks and other Republicans at the polls.
 Through the late nineteenth century, they worked to impose white supremacy under Jim Crow laws and customs.
 They disfranchised the majority of blacks, especially by creating barriers to voter registration through devices such as poll taxes, literacy tests, grandfather clauses, etc., stripping African Americans, including Creoles of color, of political power.

 Creoles of color were among the African Americans who were limited when the U.S. Supreme Court ruled in the case of Plessy v.
 Ferguson in 1896, deciding that "separate but equal" accommodations were constitutional.
 It permitted states to impose Jim Crow rules on federal railways and later interstate buses.

-On June 14, 2013 Louisiana Governor Bobby Jindal signed into law Act 276, creating the "prestige" license plate stating "I'm Creole", in honor of the Creoles' contributions, culture, and heritage.
+On June 14, 2013, Louisiana Governor Bobby Jindal signed into law Act 276, creating the "prestige" license plate stating "I'm Creole", in honor of the Creoles' contributions, culture, and heritage.

 Education

-It was common for wealthy francophone Gens de couleur to study in Europe, with some opting to not return due to greater liberties in France.
-When not educated abroad, or in whites-only schools in the United States by virtue of passing, Creoles of color were often homeschooled or enrolled in private schools.
+It was common for wealthy francophone gens de couleur to study in France, with some remaining there for the rest of their lives.
+Creoles of color were often homeschooled or enrolled in private schools.
 These private schools were often financed and staffed by affluent Creoles of color.
-For example, L'Institute Catholique was financed by Madame Marie Couvent with writers Armand Lanusse and Jonnai Questy serving as educators.
+For example, L'Institute Catholique was financed by Madame Marie Couvent with writers Armand Lanusse and Joanni Questy serving as educators.

-In 1850 it was determined that 80% of all Gens de couleur libres were literate; a figure significantly higher than the white population of Louisiana at the time.
+In 1850 it was determined that 80% of all gens de couleur libres were literate; a figure significantly higher than the white population of Louisiana at the time.